yellowbyte/zero-footprint-opaque-predicates/docs/README.md

-## Why Zero Footprint Opaque Predicates?
+## What Is Zero Footprint Opaque Predicates?

 For a detailed explanation, check out our [paper](https://rdcu.be/cpnNf).
-But if you just want a simplified explanation, this document is for you!
+But if you just want a simplified explanation, this page is for you!

 It's called Zero Footprint Opaque Predicates because the opaque predicates it constructs resemble every other predicates typically found in an unobfuscated binary.